kaidokert/catapult/dashboard/README.md

     the [pinpoint documentation](/dashboard/dashboard/pinpoint/README.md).
 -   `services`: A collection of wrappers which represent external services which the dashboard subprojects interact with.
--   `spa`: The single-page-application implementation of the performance dashboard; contains all the views (HTML) and logic (JavaScript).
 -   `static`: Directory containing all the static assets used in the user interface.
 This is deprecated in favor of `spa`.
 -   `templates`: HTML files representing the templates for views served through the App Engine user interface.
-This is deprecated in favor of `spa`.

 ## Ongoing Projects